keyboard_arrow_up

 Thermal Cycling

-Subjecting an object to extreme changes in temperature within a single environmental chamber.
+A testing procedure in which an object is subjected to extreme temperature changes within a single chamber, simulating real-world environmental fluctuations.

 Thermal Shock